 The first Environmental Impact Assessment (EIA) Report for the re-entry harvest was approved by Natural Resources and Environment Board (NREB) for Merawa Sdn.
 Bhd. and SIF Management Sdn.
 Bhd. on 18th March 2013 and 28th August 2012 respectively.

-Due to the changes in the Licensed Area, the new EIA Reports for timber harvesting within the Tama Abu FMU was approved by the NREB on 22nd September 2023.
+Due to the changes in the Licensed Area, the draft of new EIA Reports currently still under review by other government agencies including higher learning education which is University Malaysia Sarawak.